o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-common-features.md

 | Undo | **Ctrl+Z** | Undo the most recent action. |
 | Redo | **Ctrl+Y** | Redo the most recent action that was undone. |

-### View Menu
+### View menu
-The view menu includes actions for switching between documents.
-Other actions may be added by tools for specific document types.
+The view menu includes actions to switch between documents.
+Other tools may have additional actions depending on the document types they support.

 | Menu item | Hotkey | Function |
 | - | - | - |